python/cpython/Doc/howto/logging.rst

 * The event is output using a 'handler of last resort', stored in ``logging.lastResort``.
-This internal handler is not associated with any logger, and acts like a :class:`StreamHandler` which writes the event description message to the current value of ``sys.stderr`` (therefore respecting any redirections which may be in effect).
+This internal handler is not associated with any logger, and acts like a :class:`~logging.StreamHandler` which writes the event description message to the current value of ``sys.stderr`` (therefore respecting any redirections which may be in effect).
 No formatting is done on the message - just the bare event description message is printed.
   The handler's level is set to ``WARNING``, so all events at this and